splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/51-terminal-functions.md

 string to_string(double value, int precision);
 ```

-SplashKit also has some string manipulation functions - the following might come in handy:
+SplashKit also has some string manipulation functions.
+The following might come in handy:

 ```c++
 string to_lowercase(string value);